MEET THE TEAM

 Danielle Casey, CEcD, EDFP

-As the president for Albuquerque Economic Development, Inc., Ms. Casey brings extensive and diverse experience in leadership, public administration, marketing, business development and retention, and strategic planning to the community.
+Ms. Casey brings extensive and diverse experience in leadership, public administration, marketing, business development and retention, and strategic planning as the leader of AED, a nonprofit organization working to create a prosperous and diverse economy for the four-county Albuquerque metro region.

-Previously, she served as the Executive Vice President for the Greater Sacramento Economic Council and oversaw the organization’s business development, marketing and communications, investor engagement, research and strategic initiatives critical to advancing economic growth in Greater Sacramento.
-While with GSEC, she oversaw the comprehensive launch and execution of a best in class national site selection consultant strategy and established first-ever memorandums of understanding with seven local commercial real estate brokerage offices, receiving a Gold Award from the International Economic Development Council in 2020 for a joint publication she spearheaded with CBRE.
+Previously, she served as the Executive Vice President for the Greater Sacramento Economic Council and oversaw the organization’s business development, marketing and communications, investor engagement, research, and strategic initiatives critical to advancing economic growth in Greater Sacramento.
+She oversaw the comprehensive launch and execution of a best-in-class national site selection consultant strategy and established first-ever memorandums of understanding with seven local commercial real estate brokerage offices, receiving a Gold Award from the International Economic Development Council in 2020 for a joint publication she spearheaded with CBRE.
 She established critical internal efficiencies with revisions to all organizational practices from database management to budget development and oversight.
-Even in the wake of COVID-19, the organization succeeded in meeting all its annual metrics and job creation goals.
+Even in the wake of COVID-19, the organization succeeded in meeting all its annual metrics and job creation goals and launching a regional business retention and expansion outreach program.

 From 2013 – 2018, Danielle served the well-known City of Scottsdale, Arizona as its Economic Development Director.
 Under her leadership, the department received six awards of excellence from the International Economic Development Council, status as an Accredited Economic Development Organization, the 2015 ‘Large Community Economic Development Organization of the Year’ award from the Arizona Association for Economic Development, and unanimous Council approval of a Five-Year Economic Development Strategic Plan – the first for the community in more than 15 years.
 During her tenure, the department was directly involved in projects accounting for more than $24 million in 5-year direct revenue impact to the city, $7 billion in 5-year total economic impact, 4,428 or more new jobs in the first 12 months of business operation alone and $160 million in new capital investment.